-Since 2016, we‘ve awarded over $2 million dollars in grants to 28 nonprofit organizations doing impactful, transformational and sustainable work in the Greater Milwaukee Community.
+Since distributing our first grants in 2016, we’ve awarded over $2.8 million dollars in grants to 36 nonprofit organizations doing impactful, transformational and sustainable work in the Greater Milwaukee Community.

 Our Focus Areas

 We fund capital projects, new programs, expansions of existing programs, or new/expanded collaborative effort between several nonprofit organizations.
 All grants target a specific population for a specific duration with specific measurable goals in one of these areas of focus:

 Environment & Revitalization

 Health and Wellness